GeomaticsAndRS/text-mining/README.md

 text-mining
 ===========

-Text mining attemps on the corpus of abstract from cost.eu
+Text mining attempts on the corpus of abstract from cost.eu (COST Actions)